 Enhancing Educational Equity: Strategies for Accessibility in Learning

 Accessibility in learning is a broad area of instructional design that involves creating learning experiences for marginalized populations and incorporates diversity, equity, and inclusion.
-The key to successfully designing and developing learning that everyone can use, is to find ways to improve access to and the experience of eLearning for all learners, regardless of ability.
+The key to successfully designing and developing learning that everyone can use is to find ways to improve access to and the learning experience for all learners, regardless of ability.

 What is Accessibility?

 The World Wide Web Consortium (W3C) is an international community of member organizations, full-time staff, and the public who work together to develop web standards.
-They describe accessibility in learning as ‘course materials, content delivery and learning activities are accessible for students with the widest possible range of abilities, operating within the widest possible range of environments, conditions, and circumstances’1 .
+They describe accessibility in learning as ‘course materials, content delivery, and learning activities are accessible for students with the widest possible range of abilities, operating within the widest possible range of environments, conditions, and circumstances’.

 Web Accessibility Principles